GMAT Timing Strategy: Your Ultimate Guide (2024)

 Why Time Management Is Tricky on the GMAT

 GMAT questions are designed to test not only your math and verbal knowledge, but also your ability to reason under serious time constraints.
-That’s why the sections are called “Quantitative Reasoning” and “Verbal Reasoning,” not just “math” and “verbal.”
-The questions are intentionally written to trick you into solving inefficiently.
+That’s why the sections are called “Quantitative Reasoning,” “Data Insights,” and “Verbal Reasoning,” not just “math” and “verbal.”
+The questions are intentionally written to trick you into solving them inefficiently.
 You need to use your reasoning skills to figure out how to quickly solve problems by “outsmarting” questions that seemingly involve time-consuming calculations or unnecessary extra details.
 That’s why it’s so critical to always practice under timed conditions for the GMAT.
 If you prepare with no timer, you’re really studying for a very different test than the one you’ll be taking!
 On the GMAT, understanding a question and solving it efficiently are one and the same.

 The First Five Questions Myth

 If this GMAT timing strategy actually worked, everyone would spend the entire time trying to get right answers on the first five questions, and pacing wouldn’t matter!
 The reality is that the best way to maximize your score is to spread your time out over the entire section, maximizing the number of questions you get right, and making sure you don’t leave unanswered questions (lest you suffer a penalty for not finishing).
+This is particularly true for the new shorter GMAT format: fewer overall questions means a stiffer penalty on unanswered ones.

 General GMAT Time Management Strategies